Before coming to class, please read our Policies page.

 To advance to Level 2.5 (Sequence and Endurance and Intro to Drops), students must demonstrate competency in:

-- Proficiency in Russian flirt/big Russian climb
+- Proficiency in ‘Flirty Russian’ climb

 - Smooth single and double footlocks in the air